 Since its launch in 2005, Etsy has become well known as the place to go for handcrafted, one-of-a-kind items from a wide variety of creators.
-Unfortunately, over the last few years, that rosy reputation has darkened a bit.
+Unfortunately, over the last few years, that rosy reputation has changed a bit.
 To begin with, buyers have been noticing an influx of mass-market goods that are noticeably not handmade.
 I’ve talked to more than one person who feels that Etsy is now less about selling handmade crafts and more about drop shipping — enterprises that advertise and sell a product and then pass the order on to a third party, which ships it.

 As any retailer knows, it takes a lot of time and resources to sell products, either online or off — resources that you may not have, especially if you are not running a full-time business.
 You have to create a professional-looking website where you can show off your wares to their best advantage or showcase them in a venue where potential customers can find them.
 You have to track your inventory so you don’t accidentally accept a sale you can’t fulfill, especially if you sell at more than one site.
 You need to be able to accept sales from credit cards, PayPal, or other financial institutions, add tax and shipping fees, and offer approximate ship dates.
 You have to pack up your items (or arrange to have them packed) and send them out.
 If you accept returns, you have to deal with refunds and shipping fees.

-In other words, even if you’re a very small shop, it can be really complicated, especially if you try to do it completely by yourself.
+In other words, even if you’re a very small shop, selling online can be really complicated, especially if you’re trying to do it completely by yourself.

-Selling through Etsy solves that problem for a lot of creators.
-It is a single source that a lot of people looking for crafty items can go to; it supplies a sales page, a way to interface with your customers, and other retail services.
+Selling through Etsy solved that problem for a lot of creators.
+It is a single source that people looking for crafty items can go to; it supplies a sales page, a way to interface with your customers, and other retail services.
 And since all transactions take place through the Etsy platform and checkout system, it provides additional privacy between buyer and seller.
 But if Etsy has become a problem for its sellers, what do you do?

 If you’re a buyer

-If you’re having trouble, then you can contact them through Etsy.
+If you’re having trouble, you can contact them through Etsy.

-- On the site (presumably, before the strike), go to your Esty Favorites (the heart icon at the top right), or if you haven’t been keeping a Favorites list, click on your personal icon and go to Purchases and reviews.
+- On the site, go to your Esty Favorites (the heart icon at the top right), or if you haven’t been keeping a Favorites list, click on your personal icon and go to Purchases and reviews.

 - Find the name of the vendor and select it.
 This should take you to the main page for that vendor.

-- Scroll down where you see Contact shop owner (usually on the left side of the page) and send them a request for where else you can find them.
-(You could also ask them if they support the strike; according to some messages on Twitter, there are vendors who do not and who are concerned about losing customers.)
+- Scroll down to where you see Contact shop owner (usually on the left side of the page), and send them a request asking where else you can find them.

 If you’re a seller

-To begin with, of course, you can simply sell out of your own website.
+You can, of course, simply sell out of your own website.
 However, it takes time, knowledge, and skill to be able to build a retail site, not to mention to publicize it so that your customers can find you.
-If you’ve got those skills — or if you’ve got the wherewithal to hire somebody with those skills — then that could be a solution.
+If you’ve got those skills — or if you’ve got the wherewithal to hire someone with those skills — then that could be a solution.
 However, there are alternatives.
 They may not be the all-in-one solution that Etsy has been, but if you really want to find other markets — even if you’re not ready to abandon Etsy altogether — they might work for you.

 If we’re going to compare several services to that of Etsy, it makes sense to first take a quick look at what Etsy offers its retailers.